ScottMcCammon/catIrt-js/README.md

 ### A JavaScript / WebAssembly port of the [catIrt](https://github.com/swnydick/catIrt) R package

-This project focuses on the functions necessary to build a performant CAT system deployable witin a NodeJS environment and thus does not currently have plans to port the simulation functonality of the R package.
+This project focuses on the functions necessary to build a performant CAT system deployable within a NodeJS environment.
+There are currently no plans to port the high-level simulation functons in the R package.
 The intent is to use R for prototyping a new CAT system, and then this library to create the final model for web application delivery.

 ## Requirements and Setup for Development
 1. Requires [nodeJS 12 or greater](https://nodejs.org/)